Cellou404/Cellou404/README.md

 👀 I’m interested in web development technologies

-🌱 I’m currently learning Django, Django REST framework & VueJS
+🌱 I’m currently learning new tech tools

 💞️ I’m looking to collaborate on any project based on Django and Django REST framework